sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 She leaned close.
 Her breath smelled of jasmine and something sharp.

 “Your brothers think you weak.
-Lakshman warned you.
-You didn’t listen.”
+Lakshman doesn't respect you.
+Bharath is eyeing the crown.”

 Ram’s eyes met hers, searching.
 “I listen to my heart.”